camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/wls/chapters/01-bpm-platform/04-install-modules.html.md

 ---

-The camunda platform includes two modules in the modules folder of the distribution:
+The camunda BPM platform includes two modules in the modules folder of the distribution:

 ```
 camunda-ee-oracle-wls-$PLATFORM_VERSION.zip